What’s Food Like in the Military?

 After basic training, the food situation gets better.
 Today’s military chow halls for servicemembers include some delicious stuff, such as extensive salad bars and stations for full meals such as fried chicken, seafood, and pasta.
 Plus, you may even get access to a snack line with stuff like chili and French fries.

-Empire Resume will dive into the topic of food in the military, including what you can expect as a servicemember, the unique culinary history of the U.S. military, and how military food has actually had an outsized impact on what civilians and the rest of the country find at the supermarket.
+We’ll dive into the topic of food in the military, including what you can expect as a servicemember, the unique culinary history of the U.S. military, and how military food has actually had an outsized impact on what civilians and the rest of the country find at the supermarket.

 Not Many Options During Basic Training